qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/optional-arguments.md

 :::

-This gives us the ability to run both `/sayhi` and `/sayhi <target>` with the same command name "sayhi", but have different results based on the arguments used.
+This allows us to run both `/sayhi` and `/sayhi <target>` with the same command name `sayhi`, but have different results based on the arguments used.

 You can notice two things: